-per we alt beneficiaries who receive residential supports or supported living supports: No more than 30 ho ek is authorized for any combination of community networking, adult day health, day supports and - ed employment services. g Facility Level of Care: dult beneficiaries who live in private homes: No more than 49 hours per week is authorized for any ation of community networking, adult day health, day supports, supported employment, personal c Life Skills Training. - ty Hospital Level of Care: alt beneficiaries who receive residential supports or supported living supports: No more than 40 hours is authorized for any combination of community networking, Adult Health, day supports and/or ed employment services. alt participants who live in private homes: No more than 84 hours per week is authorized for any ation of for any combination of community networking, Adult Day Health, day supports, supported ment, personal care and/or Life Skills Training. ne level of care has been approved, the individual will be made aware of the limits that apply.
-If the ual's needs exceed the limits on sets of services, the individual may be authorized for In Home Inte ts.
-This service can exceed the limits on sets of services. ted for each specific participant. the information specified above. the information specified above. the information specified above. assigne Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are it to funding levels that are limits on the maximum dollar amount of waiver services. assigne Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are assigne Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are it to funding levels that are limits on the maximum dollar amount of waiver services. assigne Furnish Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are it to funding levels that are limits on the maximum dollar amount of waiver services. the information specified above. assigne Furnish Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are it to funding levels that are limits on the maximum dollar amount of waiver services. assigned Furnish Limits by Level of Support.
-Based on an assessment process and/or other factors, participants are it to funding levels that are limits on the maximum dollar amount of waiver services. the information specified above.
-Type of Limit.
+The following limits apply: Nursing Facility Level of Care: (1) Adult beneficiaries who receive residential supports: No more than 30 hours per week is authorized for any combination of community networking, adult day health, day supports and/or supported employment services.
+Nursing Facility Level of Care: (1) Adult beneficiaries who live in private homes: No more than 49 hours per week is authorized for any combination of community networking, adult day health, day supports, supported employment, personal care and/or Life Skills Training.
+Specialty Hospital Level of Care: (1) Adult beneficiaries who receive residential supports: No more than 40 hours per week is authorized for any combination of community networking, Adult Health, day supports and/or supported employment services.
+(1) Adult participants who live in private homes: No more than 84 hours per week is authorized for any combination of for any combination of community networking, Adult Day Health, day supports, supported employment, personal care and/or Life Skills Training.
+Once the level of care has been approved, the individual will be made aware of the limits that apply.
+If the individual's needs exceed the limits on sets of services, the individual may be authorized for In Home Intensive Supports.
+This service can exceed the limits on sets of services.
+Prospective Individual Budget Amount.
+There is a limit on the maximum dollar amount of waiver services authorized for each specific participant.
+Furnish the information specified above.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.
+Other Type of Limit.
 The state employs another type of limit.
+Describe the limit and furnish the information specified above.
+Appendix C : Participant Services